-This publication is based on the activities and results of Grant Thornton CLEARR Example Ltd and subsidiaries (the Group) - a fictional ASX listed public IT entity that has been preparing Australian general purpose financial statements for several years.
+This publication is based on the activities and results of Grant Thornton CLEARR Example Ltd and subsidiaries (the Group) - a fictional unlisted public IT entity that has been preparing Australian general purpose financial statements for several years.
 The form and content of Australian general purpose financial statements depend of course on the activities and transactions of each reporting entity.
-Our objective in preparing the Example Financial Statements was to illustrate one possible approach to financial reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
+Our objective in preparing Example Financial Statements was to illustrate one possible approach to financial reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
 However, as with any example, this illustration does not envisage every possible transaction and cannot therefore be regarded as comprehensive.
+Management is responsible for the fair presentation of financial statements and therefore may find other approaches more appropriate in their specific circumstances.